ACSLPA approves Praxis Exams:

 Effective immediately, the Praxis Exams replace the SAC certification exams for both professions.
 ACSLPA will review the decision to approve the Praxis Exams in one year.
 ACSLPA will accept the Educational Testing Service (ETS) Praxis audiology exam 3543 and the speech-language pathology exam 5331.
 The minimum pass score for the audiology exam is set at 160 and the minimum pass score for the speech-language pathology exam is set at 154.

-ACSLPA will continue to accept SAC Exam results from audiology and speech-language pathology applicants obtained up to March 2020 provided results were obtained within the last three years.
+ACSLPA will continue to accept SAC Exam results from audiology and speech-language pathology applicants obtained up to March 2020 provided results were obtained within the last five years.

 As per section 7(2) of the Speech-Language Pathologists and Audiologists Profession Regulation, the Registration Committee may require applicants educated outside of a recognized accredited program to undergo any examinations, testing, assessment, training, or educational programs the Committee considers necessary.
 Further information regarding the application process and registration requirements is available in ACSLPA’s Registration Handbook available on the ACSLPA website.